Jimmy Page: Early 1960s: session musician

 Although Page recorded with many notable musicians, many of these early tracks are only available as bootleg recordings, several of which were released by the Led Zeppelin fan club in the late 1970s.
-Examples include early jam sessions featuring him and guitarists Jeff Beck and Eric Clapton covering various blues themes, which were included on compilations released by Immediate Records.
-Several early tracks were compiled on the twin album release, Jimmy Page: Session Man.
-He also recorded with Keith Richards on guitar and vocals in Olympic Sound Studios on 15 October 1974.
+Examples include early jam sessions featuring Page and guitarists Jeff Beck and Eric Clapton covering various blues themes, which were included on compilations released by Immediate Records.
+Several early tracks were compiled on the twin album release Jimmy Page: Session Man.
+Page also recorded with Keith Richards on guitar and vocals in Olympic Sound Studios on 15 October 1974.
 Along with Ric Grech on bass and Bruce Rowland on drums, a track called "Scarlet" was cut (the same year he played acoustic guitar on the Stones' "Through the Lonely Nights").
 Page reflected later in an interview with Rolling Stones Cameron Crowe: "I did what could possibly be the next Stones B side.
 It was Ric Grech, Keith and me doing a number called "Scarlet".
 I can't remember the drummer.
 It sounded very similar in style and mood to those Blonde on Blonde tracks.
 It was great, really good.
 We stayed up all night and went down to Island Studios where Keith put some reggae guitars over one section.
-I just put some solos on it, but it was eight in the morning of the next day before I did that.
+I just put some solos on it, but it was 8 in the morning of the next day before I did that.
 He took the tapes to Switzerland and someone found out about them.
 Richards told people that it was a track from my album".
 "Scarlet" was eventually released as a single from the reissue of the 1973 Rolling Stones album Goats Head Soup in 2020.

 Page left studio work when the increasing influence of Stax Records on popular music led to the greater incorporation of brass and orchestral arrangements into recordings at the expense of guitars.
 He stated that his time as a session player served as extremely good schooling:

 My session work was invaluable.
 At one point I was playing at least three sessions a day, six days a week!
 And I rarely ever knew in advance what I was going to be playing.
 But I learned things even on my worst sessions – and believe me, I played on some horrendous things.
 I finally called it quits after I started getting calls to do Muzak.
 I decided I couldn't live that life any more; it was getting too silly.
 I guess it was destiny that a week after I quit doing sessions Paul Samwell-Smith left the Yardbirds and I was able to take his place.
 But being a session musician was good fun in the beginning – the studio discipline was great.
 They'd just count the song off and you couldn't make any mistakes.